 OK, so now your contacts know that you’ll be available for work, but many people are not sure what kind of work they should pursue.
 Maybe what you did in the past no longer fits your new schedule.
 It’s also possible that your old type of work doesn’t pay enough to allow you to cover childcare expenses while you’re working.
 Consider reading this article for some tips on choosing the right career.

-Some Practical Ideas
+Five Practical Ideas

 - If possible, don’t start on a Monday.
 The first week or two can feel overwhelming.
 When you manage a two- or three-day week, after regrouping on the weekend, the next week should feel easier.